sukhrajklair/OpenStreetMap-RoutePlanner-AStarSearch/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the code that uses A* algorithm to plan a shortest path between two points on a map.
+The map definition should conform to Open Street Map standard.
+The starter code came from: https://github.com/udacity/CppND-Route-Planning-Project.git

 <img src="map.png" width="600" height="450" />